akhesaCaro/akhesaCaro.github.io/generics.md

 In summary, in addition of being a **boilerplate saver**, `Generics` give you a lot a other nice features, such as :

 - Direct interface documentation in your code (any kind of interface).
 - Some robus client accessor code generators (API).
-LINK
-- A Swagger documentation generator (API).
-LINK
+- A Swagger documentation generator ([servant-swagger](https://github.com/haskell-servant/servant-swagger))
-- And once you have a Swagger documentation, you have a lingua franca for any other technology that needs to access your API.
+- And once you have a Swagger documentation, you have a [lingua franca](https://github.com/swagger-api/swagger-codegen) for any other technology that needs to access your API.

-I am sure there are some cases where `Generics` are not the best options for an interface implement, but most of the time, theses advantages worth to think about it before implementing a custom convertor.
+I am sure there are some cases where `Generics` are not the best options for an interface implemention, but most of the time, theses advantages worth to think about it before implementing a custom convertor.